 First and foremost, when we cannot be compassionate with ourselves, it’s doubtful we can be truly compassionate toward others.
 In fact, harsh self-criticism frequently is projected on to others, harming or destroying relationships.

 This brings us to our relationship with ourselves.
-This might seem odd, but If we want something about ourselves to change, as when we seek therapy or if there is simply the sense that something needs tweaking, self-acceptance is an important part of that process.
+This might seem odd, but if we want something about ourselves to change, as when we seek therapy or if there is simply the sense that something needs tweaking, self-acceptance is an important part of that process.
 Otherwise, it’ll be very difficult to engage that within us that will foster change.

-The first step in working with harsh self-criticism is to recognize them as thoughts, that’s all.
+The first step in working with harsh self-criticism is to recognize them as thoughts- that’s all.
 Just thoughts.

 We tend to be highly invested in our thinking.
-Thinking helps us to understand, make sense of the world, to navigate the stormy and complex sea of life, to invent, to solve the problems of the world.
+Thinking helps us to understand, to make sense of the world, to navigate the stormy and complex sea of life, to invent, to solve the problems of the world.
 But thinking also works against us, especially thinking that is perception.

 Thinking is borne of what came before.
 What came before shapes our perception of the world and how we interact with it.
 This also is true of our perception of self and how we interact with ourselves.

 Self-perception starts taking shape the moment we are born.
 The shaping comes of our interactions with those around us, our forming brains with their inherent tendencies shaped by experience.
 Crucial early experiences are the care and reflecting back of our primary caregivers and our internal responses to all this.
-We are thinking being from the get-go, our thinking and perceiving shaped by much that is out of our control.
-Key in all this is the shaping of our sense of self and self-worth.
+We are thinking beings from the get-go, our thinking and perceiving shaped by much that is out of our control.
+The key in all this is the shaping of our sense of self and self-worth.
 Here is where the harsh self-criticism often starts.